NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 We have mainly used three nodes to implement the decision (i.e. How to get to the desired goal) logic:

 - `goal_publisher_node`: Publish the goal location (when the goal is not a box).
 The robot will navigate to the goal location directly.
 - `box_explorer_node`: Explore the box location (when the goal is a box).
-The robot will navigate to the parking area (where the boxes are spawned) and explore the box location randomly until the box is detected.
+The robot will navigate to the boxes area (where the boxes are spawned) and explore the box location randomly until the box is detected.
 - `template_matching_node`: Continuously detect the object (number 3 on the box) using the template matching method.
 If the object is detected, the robot will navigate to the object location.

 #### Random Exploration Policy